ssubedi09/Autonomous-Driving/README.md

 ## Feedback Control

-**Goal:** Given the current (estimated) state and a reference path with velocities, compute steering commands to track the path, implementing and comparing three controllers of increasing sophistication.
+**Goal:** Given the current (estimated) state and a reference path with velocities, compute steering commands to track the path.

 ### Shared machinery